Social Security Tax Rate: Everything You Need to Know

 These adjustments also directly affect employers, who have to pay more in real dollars based on their half of the increasing wage cap.
 They also must deal with pushback from those employees who suddenly face greater withholdings from every paycheck, resulting in less take-home pay.
 Consider that sometimes the wage base for taxation may rise while actual salary may not increase.
 However, the only years the taxable base can increase are those in which recipients of SSI get cost of living increases.

 Together, Social Security and Medicare taxes are called the FICA, or Federal Insurance Contributions Act, tax.
 These tax rates are set by federal statutes, which means that new tax laws have to be passed for them to be changed.
 For both employees and employers alike, the Medicare portion of this tax is 1.45 percent of earnings, which brings the total FICA tax for each to be 7.65 percent.
 The 6.2 percent of this based on the Social Security portion is limited by the taxable cap, while the Medicare part isn't.

 There is also a minimum threshold for these taxes.
 In 2018, if you earn less than $2,100, you won't have to pay Social Security or Medicare.
 In addition, the ACA adds an additional 0.9 percent tax on amounts over $250,000 for married couples, $125,00 for married couples filing independently, and $200,000 for all other taxpayers, including singles.
 This extra withholding applies to all wages, compensation, and income from self-employment every calendar year.

 If you need help with the Social Security tax rate, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.